Sharesies review: NZ, US and Aussie share trading made easy

 - Choose what you want to invest in.
 Either pick your own investments (known as a “DIY order”), or pick from one of Sharesies’ pre-made orders.

 - Choose how much you want to invest and at what frequency.
 For example, you could choose to invest $100 at the same time every month.

-- Set a start date and make sure you have the available in your wallet.
+- Set a start date and make sure you have the amount available in your wallet.
 As long as you have the funds available in your wallet, your scheduled investment will take place automatically.